VectorInstitute/Agentic-Transparency/README.md

 ---

 ## 🙏 Acknowledgments

-This research was supported by the Province of Ontario, the Government of Canada through CIFAR, Vector Institute sponsors, and the European Union's Horizon Europe research and innovation programme under the AIXPERT project (Grant Agreement No. 101214389).
+Resources used in preparing this research were provided, in part, by the Province of Ontario, the Government of Canada through CIFAR, and companies sponsoring the [Vector Institute](http://www.vectorinstitute.ai/#partners).
+This research was funded by the European Union’s Horizon Europe research and innovation programme under the AIXPERT project (Grant Agreement No. 101214389), which aims to develop an agentic, multi-layered, GenAI-powered framework for creating explainable, accountable, and transparent AI systems.

 ---